EddieJ03/boggle-live/README.md

 # Go Backend

-To build Boggle Kafka server:
-- cd into `boggle-kafka` then run `go build`
-- If building for Docker container, prefix above command with `GOOS=linux GOARCH=amd64 `

 To build Boggle Backend server:
 - cd into `boggle-backend` then run `go build`
 - If building for Docker container, prefix above command with `GOOS=linux GOARCH=amd64 `